 While I cannot remember off the top of my head, I would like to say we started around the 2 month mark.

 Yes, you can start that early or even earlier!
 In fact, starting that early often makes things far easier as your child gets older.

-When we were traveling before our big move to Japan, independent playtime wasn’t a realistic option for us.
+When we were traveling before our big overseas move, independent playtime wasn’t a realistic option for us.
 There was too much excitement and not really a good place for him to play alone without interruption.
 So for 6 weeks, we went without independent playtime.

-Today I’d like to talk about starting independent playtime late or after a long hiatus.
+Today I’d like to talk about re-starting independent playtime late or after a long break.
 Many of these principles can apply to starting independent play with an older child, as well as continuing independent play with a child who is protesting it.